 The side panel on the right of the new Gmail lets you pull up Google Calendar, Google Keep, or Google Tasks right in your inbox; you can manage information from each of those apps without opening or switching tabs.

 When you click on any of the colorful app icons, a panel opens up letting you quickly create or edit Calendar invites, save ideas and notes in Keep, or manage to-do items in Tasks without having to leave Gmail.
-Those cons will then pop up beneath emails in your inbox as well any time an event, task, etc. is included in a message.
+Those cons will then pop up beneath emails in your inbox as well any time an event, task, etc. are included in a message.

 There are a variety of features in Gmail that make it even easier to deal with: